- Scenario 1: SAP GUI is running as Administrator, and the user tries to run the test using Leapwork Local Agent.

-In this scenario, Leapwork Agent (which is a service) is running with non admin rights and SAP GUI is running as administrator, due to this difference in access levels between 'Leapwork Local Agent' and 'SAP GUI', Leapwork Agent will not be able to access SAP API and hence test will fail.
+In this scenario, Leapwork Agent (which is a service) is running with non-admin rights and SAP GUI is running as administrator, due to this difference in access levels between 'Leapwork Local Agent' and 'SAP GUI', Leapwork Agent will not be able to access SAP API and hence test will fail.

-- Scenario 2: User is Local Administrator (in Windows 10, 8.1/8), user starts Leapwork Studio as Administrator and tries to open SAP GUI using "Start Application" block.
+- Scenario 2: User is Local Administrator (in Windows 10, 8.1/8), user starts Leapwork Studio as Administrator and tries to open SAP GUI using the "Start Application" block.

-In this scenario, Leapwork Studio will start SAP GUI as administrator, but Leapwork Agent is still running with non administrator access, due to this difference in access levels between 'Leapwork Local Agent' and 'SAP GUI', Leapwork Agent will not be able to access SAP API and hence test will fail.
+In this scenario, Leapwork Studio will start SAP GUI as administrator, but Leapwork Agent is still running with non-administrator access, due to this difference in access levels between 'Leapwork Local Agent' and 'SAP GUI', Leapwork Agent will not be able to access SAP API and hence test will fail.

 To be able to run SAP GUI test on remote agent please run SAP GUI without admin Access.

-- In case both SAP GUI and Leapwork Studios started with non administrator privilege.
+- In case both SAP GUI and Leapwork Studios started with non-administrator privilege.

 - Leapwork Studio is running as administrator and SAP GUI is not.

 For any clarification, please contact our Priority Support.